 – Market Cap: GBP 69.04 million

-Directa Plus is one of the leading graphene nanoplatelet producers with products designed for commercial applications like textiles and composites.
-This Italian-based company claims the development of patented graphene materials that are both portable and scalable.
-This graphene stocks company procures a wide net, even utilizing their graphene for golf balls.
+Directa PLC is a leading graphene nanoplatelet dispersions producer with products designed for commercial applications like textiles and composites.
+This Italian-based company claims the development of both portable and scalable patented graphene material.
+Furthermore, this graphene stocks company procures a wide net, utilizing their graphene for golf balls.
 They aim to improve the users’ control and swings through elasticity.
+Directa Plc is a leader in Graphene research, a technology company that develops, manufactures, and processes graphene-based products for textiles and other industries.

 4. First Graphene